-Banks usually combine high fees and poor exchange rates, so it’s a good idea to investigate alternative money transfer options.
+Banks usually combine high fees and poor exchange rates, so it is a good idea to investigate alternative money transfer options.

-International money transfer companies trade large amounts of money, which means that they’re able to offer more competitive exchange rates, lower service fees and quicker delivery.
-Thanks to the poor transfer deals offered by banks, there’s been a proliferation of money transfer companies offering quick, cheap repatriation services at increasingly competitive rates.
+International money transfer companies trade large amounts of money, which means they are able to offer more competitive exchange rates, lower service fees and quicker delivery.
+Thanks to the poor transfer deals offered by banks, there has been growth in the number of money transfer companies offering quick, cheap repatriation services, at increasingly competitive rates.

-You can even opt for a pick-up service where your recipient collects cash in person.
+You can even opt for a pick-up service, where your recipient collects the cash in person.

 What is repatriation of funds?

-Whether you’re transferring a pension payment, your salary or all your liquidated assets, using a money transfer company can help you save in a big way, which means better value for your money.
+Whether you are transferring a pension payment, your salary or liquidated assets, using a money transfer company can help you save in a big way, which means better value for money.
 This kind of service is ideal for expats who regularly send larger amounts of money back to New Zealand, like whole salaries or pension payments.

-If you’re considering moving back to New Zealand after a period spent abroad, you can have all your assets repatriated.
-Check for maximum amount restrictions and the fees implied.
+If you are considering moving back to New Zealand, after a period spent abroad, you can have all your assets repatriated.
+Check for restrictions on the amount you are able to send and the fees implied.

 After nine years spent in Texas, Adrian and his family have decided to move back home to Wellington.
 They have a house in Texas, two cars and a small flat they rent to students.
-Both Adrian and his wife have resigned and opted to have their pensions paid out as lump sums into their joint bank account.
-Both properties are in escrow and they’ve found buyers for both cars.
-Adrian was put off by his bank’s high fees, so he’s doing research on cheaper, quicker ways to repatriate their funds.
+Both Adrian and his wife have resigned and opted to have their pensions paid out in lump sums into their joint bank account.
+Both properties are in escrow and they have found buyers for both cars.
+Adrian is put off by his bank’s high fees, so he has been doing some research on cheaper, quicker ways to repatriate their funds.